Joel Connable: Early life and education

-Connable grew up in Roslyn, New York, on Long Island.
-He was adopted in 1973 in New Orleans, Louisiana, by his parents who lived in New York.
+Connable was adopted in 1973 in New Orleans, Louisiana, by his parents who lived on Long Island, New York.
 He grew up in Roslyn Estates and attended the Roslyn Public Schools.
 His father is a writer and former speechwriter for the president of Columbia University in New York.
 Connable's mother is a writer, and is involved in politics.
 His parents met at the University of Michigan, where they were both students.
 Joel Connable's brother, Ben Connable, retired from his position in the US Marine Corps as an Arabic linguist and a Major who served several tours of duty in Iraq and Afghanistan.

 Connable was an editor on his high school newspaper, The Hilltop Beacon.
 He was almost suspended during his senior year for publishing a story about the lack of fire extinguishers in the high school.
 He was known for fighting censorship by the school's administration to make sure stories made the front page for students.
 While at high school, he won second prize in the Martin Luther King Jr. Heritage Project Essay Contest at Sagamore Hill National Historic Site.
 Joel attended University of Southern California, studying broadcast journalism at the Annenberg School for Communication.
 He also studied at Tulane University in New Orleans and Columbia University in New York.

 Prior to entering journalism, Connable worked as a paramedic for the Nassau County Police Department.
 He received his paramedic license from the State of New York and New York City Medical Advisory Council certification in 1992.
 He was trained at St. Vincent's Hospital Institute of Emergency Care in Paramedic Class #12.
 Connable worked alone on a one-person ambulance where he was assisted by police officers on emergency calls.
 The Nassau County Police Department operates the only full-time EMS service in Nassau County.
 He also volunteered as a Captain/Paramedic in Nassau County, New York for a local ambulance corps.